Elections & Voter Registration

 Voter ID Requirement in Effect

-The Voter Identification Requirement is in effect for those casting a ballot in person on Election Day and for those who pick up their absentee voter ballot in person.
-Please read the Notice to Voters from the State Bureau of Elections for more information, including acceptable forms of identification.
+The Voter Identification Requirement is in effect for those casting a ballot in person and for those who pick up their absentee voter ballot in person.
 An affidavit can be completed for voters not in possession of picture identification.
+Acceptable forms of ID are:

 Election Security